Adults on average have about 3 colds per year and kids get about 8 colds per year – but you don’t have to be one of them!

 - Vitamin D3 liquid 5,000 – 10,000 IU/day

 So there you have it!
-I hope you find my list of Top Tips for Preventing Colds and How to Best Treat One if You Get One to be helpful.
+I hope you find Top Tips for Natural Cold Prevention and Treatment helpful.
 For more on this topic, check out my other article: Avoiding the Winter Blues.